 Yes, there is another way/order to watch the Star Trek saga.
 You can watch it with the order based on the released date or in-universe continuity.

-The Star Trek films and eight TV shows typically jump around the franchise’s chronology with prequels, sequels, and bits in between.
+The Star Trek TV shows and films shows typically jump around the franchise's chronology with prequels, sequels, and bits in between.

 We also suggest watching the Star Trek TV shows first, followed by Star Trek movies.